google/budoux-illustrator-script/README.md

 ![Demo](demo.gif)

 ## How to use
+1. Download the JavaScript file for your language from the latest release.
 1. Open Adobe Illustrator.
 1. Select a text frame you want to apply BudouX.
-1. Go to File > Scripts > Other Script...
+1. Go to File > Scripts > Other Script... and select the downloaded script file.
-1. Select the [script file](./dist) for your target language.

 ## Things to note
 - The script does not preseve the style of the text.